open-policy-agent/opa/docs/new/docs/index.md

 <RunSnippet files="#input4.json" command="data.example.logical_or"/>

-:::info
+:::tip
-💡 The `default` keyword tells OPA to assign a value to the variable if all of the other rules with the same name are undefined.
+The `default` keyword tells OPA to assign a value to the variable if all of the other rules with the same name are undefined.
 :::